mikhailshilkov/mikhailio-hugo/content/2021/05/choose-the-number-of-shards-in-temporal-history-service/index.md

 date: 2021-05-25
 tags: ["Temporal", "Workflows", "Performance"]
 thumbnail: teaser.jpg
-description: "Tuning the sharding configuration for the optimal cluster performance."
+description: "Tuning the sharding configuration for the optimal cluster performance with the numHistoryShards config."
 ghissueid: 53
 ---